PJO2/sub_apps/README.md

 # sub_apps

-unitary programs, mostly for my own use
+A collection of small or unitary programs, mostly for my own use